hpxmlwg/hpxml/guide/source/program_administrator/implementation_goals.rst

 ####################################

 HPXML can drive a lot of value into your program.
-The key to delivering this value is to determine the goals or scope of your HPXML project as early on in the process as possible.
-To date, many programs have used HPXML as a means to open the modeling software market in their jurisdiction.
+The key to delivering this value is to determine the goals and scope of your HPXML project as early on in the process as possible.
+To date, many programs have used HPXML as a means to open the modeling software market in their jurisdiction to multiple vendors.
 Others have used HPXML as a way to increase their ability to share information with other market actors, such as stakeholders in the real estate market.
-Regardless of your plans, it is important that you clearly define your objectives early, as these decisions will shapre your implementation tactics.
+Regardless of your plans, it is important that you clearly define your objectives early, as these decisions will shape your implementation tactics.

-To start, review each of the bullet points in the opportunities section above.
+To start, review each of the bullet points in the "Opportunities" section above.
 Highlight which opportunities you would like to take advantage of in your program implementation.
 For each opportunity, identify the following
 information: